 6 Essential Data Analyst Skills for Your Healthcare Organization

 Smart healthcare organizations are turning to the enterprise data warehouse (EDW) as the foundation of their analytics strategy to improve their care delivery and the cost of care.
 However, purchasing a sophisticated EDW doesn’t guarantee an organization’s success to lower cost or improve care delivery.
-To fully leverage the EDW investment, you need to have the right people with the right skills—strong healthcare data analyst skills.
+To fully leverage the EDW investment, you need to have the right people with the right skills—strong health data analyst skills.

 Producers and Consumers of Data and Information

 The overwhelming majority of healthcare workers will never directly interact with an EDW.
 That is, most staff members won’t directly query databases, write reports, or analyze data looking for trends.
-Instead, they will rely on someone else to actually pull data from the EDW, analyze it, and then produce some kind of report.
+Instead, they will rely on someone else to pull data from the EDW, analyze it, and then produce a report.
 This report conveys meaningful information around a workflow over which the report requestor has some accountability.
 Let’s classify this group of people that receive the information in the form of reports as consumers.
 In contrast, the technical staff members tasked with data capture, analysis, and reporting are producers of information.

 If the team responsible for generating a return on investment from their EDW lacks the skills to manage and leverage the EDW, it can create real problems for a health system’s enterprise-wide analytics strategy.
 Clearly, this isn’t the result you want from your analytics efforts.
 By making sure the analytics team has the right skills, you can avoid these kinds of problems.